cdklabs/cdk-from-cfn/tests/end-to-end/README.md

     is expected that there is no diff and template file saved in the snapshot, so the test passes.
 As mentioned in step 22, there is no point to save the diff or template when the diff is empty.

+## Some detail about the snapshots

+The snapshot files are zipped during build time ([here](../../build.rs#L62)) to an archive at `tests/end-to-end-test-snapshots.zip`.
+This zip file is git-ignored.
+The snapshots zip is included in the end-to-end tests as part of the binary ([here](../end-to-end.rs#L136)).
+This is to optimize runtime performance of the test, by avoiding loading and reading all of these files during runtime.
+As a developer working with this repo, you shouldn't have to do anything different because of this.
+The zip file is automatically regenerated whenever any relevant files change.